Bryan-Labielle/Quetz-social-network/README.md

 Welcome to the Developers Social Network Quetz, a personal project developed with Laravel and Vue.js.
 The goal of this project is to improve my skills while creating a functional social network for developers.

-This project is not only a social network, but also an API that allows you to consume the data using vue.js.

 ### Features

 - User authentication and registration